erikvanoosten/metrics-scala/README.md

 Metrics-Scala
 =============

-*Capturing JVM- and application-level metrics.
+*📈 Capturing JVM- and application-level metrics.
 So you know what's going on.*

 This is the Scala API for [Dropwizard's Metrics](https://github.com/dropwizard/metrics) library.